Queer ScreensTV Shows

 Here at Q+ Magazine, we’re all for shows that break stereotypes and dare to tell stories that defy what’s normally accepted.
 Since its first season, Euphoria has been breaking and changing all the rules when it comes to depicting addiction, sexuality, gender identity, and the struggles that come with adolescence on television.

 Its graphic, cruel, and, at times, very crude portrayal of these social issues has managed – despite harsh criticism – to capture viewers across the globe, making it one of the most-watched series in the HBO universe to date.
-With over 19 million viewers, Euphoria has already doubled its own numbers compared to its first installment.
+With over 19 million viewers, Euphoria Season 2 has already doubled its own numbers compared to its first installment.

 Naturally, when a TV show delivers a highly acclaimed, award-winning first season, expectations for the second become pretty high (no pun intended).
 Both critics and the general audience expect much more from its creator and its product, but more often than not they end up disappointed.
 This second season of Sam Levinson’s Euphoria is, unfortunately, another example of that.